PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Abstract

 \section{Abstract}

-In this work, we present a novel method for uncertainty estimation (UE) in Gaussian Splatting.
-UE is crucial for using Gaussian Splatting in critical applications such as robotics and medicine.
-Previous methods typically estimate the variance of Gaussian primitives and use the rendering process to obtain pixel-wise uncertainties.
-Our method establishes primitive representations of error and visibility of trainings views, which carries meaningful uncertainty information.
-This representation is obtained by projection of training error and visibility onto the primitives.
-Uncertainties of novel views are obtained by rendering the primitive representations of uncertainty for those novel views, yielding uncertainty feature maps.
-To aggregate these uncertainty feature maps of novel views, we perform a pixel-wise regression on holdout data.
-In our experiments, we analyze the different components of our method, investigating various combinations of uncertainty feature maps and regression models.
-Furthermore, we considered the effect of separating splatting into foreground and background.
-Our UEs show high correlations to true errors, outperforming state-of-the-art methods, especially on foreground objects.
-The trained regression models show generalization capabilities to new scenes, allowing uncertainty estimation without the need for holdout data.
+We introduce Primitive-based Representations of Uncertainty (PRIMU), a post-hoc uncertainty estimation (UE) framework for Gaussian Splatting (GS).
+Reliable UE is essential for deploying GS in safety-critical domains such as robotics and medicine.
+Existing approaches typically estimate Gaussian-primitive variances and rely on the rendering process to obtain pixel-wise uncertainties.
+In contrast, we construct primitive-level representations of error and visibility/coverage from training views, capturing interpretable uncertainty information.
+These representations are obtained by projecting view-dependent training errors and coverage statistics onto the primitives.
+Uncertainties for novel views are inferred by rendering these primitive-level representations, producing uncertainty feature maps, which are aggregate through pixel-wise regression on holdout data.
+We analyze combinations of uncertainty feature maps and regression models to understand how their interactions affect prediction accuracy and generalization.
+PRIMU also enables an effective active view selection strategy by directly leveraging these uncertainty feature maps.
+Additionally, we study the effect of separating splatting into foreground and background regions.
+Our estimates show strong correlations with true errors, outperforming state-of-the-art methods, especially for depth UE and foreground objects.
+Finally, our regression models show generalization capabilities to unseen scenes, enabling UE without additional holdout data.